12 Popular Plastic Injection Molding Materials

 PVC is a widely use on plastic injection molding materials known for its excellent chemical resistance, weather ability, and flame retardancy.
 PVC can be rigid or flexible, depending on the additives and processing techniques used.

-• Key Traits: Durable, chemical resistant, cost-effective
+• Key Advatange: Durable, chemical resistant, cost-effective

 • Used For: Pipes, cable insulation, medical tubes, packaging